Ambiguous Dynamic Treatment Regimes: A Reinforcement Learning Approach: Performance Analyses: Numerical Results

 \textbf{Other Details.} The belief state space in our setting, $\Delta_\MS$, is a $8$-simplex, since there are 9 latent states (Table \ref{Table:States}).
 The vector of basis functions $\bb(\bpi)$ maps this $8$-simplex to $\mathbb R^{13}$, which allows us to include enough cut points (while making sure that the value function is piecewise linear and continuous).
 Thus, both the belief space and the parameter space in our setting are continuous and relatively high-dimensional.
 To perform our analyses, we use a discount factor of $\beta=0.95$.
 We also tune a penalty parameter $\theta_t=\theta$.
 To create the set of models $\MM$, we make use of the algorithm in Table 3 of our earlier work \citep{Boloori2020}.
 Specifically, first the Baum–Welch algorithm is used to obtain point estimations for state transition and observation probability matrices.
 Next, an entropy ball is constructed (using the Kullback–Leibler divergence criterion) around these point estimate matrices.
 For tractability, we set $|\MM|=4$ in this case study.
 However, our framework is general and can be used for any number of estimated models.
 In Section \ref{sec:synthetic}, for example, we change our assumption on the number of models and consider $|\MM|=10$ different models.
 Our framework is also not restricted to any specific way of estimating the underlying models.
-For example, in Section \ref{sec:synthetic}, we make use of a different way of constructing the set $\MM$.
-Finally, we consider the distribution $F(\bpi)$ to be uniform.
-That is, we use a uniform prior belief at time zero, and implement the Bayesian belief updating operator (see Eq. \ref{beliefupd}) to create a sequence of belief vectors $\{\bpi_t^m\}_t\in\MT$ for each patient under each model $m\in\MM$ (see, e.g., steps 1-5 in Algorithms \ref{alg:DAV} and \ref{alg:SAV}).
+For example, in Section \ref{sec:synthetic}, we make use of a different way of constructing the set $\MM$.\footnote{It should be also noted that any continuous set of models can be approximated via finite sets with any required precision.
+That is, even if $\MM$ is not finite, one can always consider a finite set $\MM$ as a close approximation to the continuous one.} Finally, we consider the distribution $F(\bpi)$ to be uniform.
+That is, we use a uniform prior belief at time zero, and implement the Bayesian belief updating operator (see Eq. \eqref{beliefupd}) to create a sequence of belief vectors $\{\bpi_t^m\}_t\in\MT$ for each patient under each model $m\in\MM$ (see, e.g., steps 1-5 in Algorithms \ref{alg:DAV}, \ref{alg:SAV}, \ref{alg:DAVBUC}, and \ref{alg:SAVBUC}).